debidattasuryaprakash/Practicant_main/README.md

 ## Feature Requests

 [Practicant/Feature-Requests](https://github.com/debidattasuryaprakash/Practicant_main/tree/main/.github/ISSUE_TEMPLATE), want to add a new feature and have your valuable contribution to the project, add your ideas to the project by pulling up a request and mentioning the details for development.

+## Contributions

+Practicant is an open source project and we are very happy to accept community contributions.
+Please refer to the [Contribution Help](practicant-docs.netlify.app) for more details.